 Unlike the Assumption rule, this rule does not conclude the proof.
 This means that the proof is not done after using this rule.
 Instead, we get two new proof obligations.
-This means that we have two new goals (or maybe the same goal, but under different assumptions), for which we must continue building a proof.
+This means that we have two new goals (more formally: two new proof states - sometimes, the goal remains the same and only the assumptions change), for which we must continue building a proof.